 After your application documents haven been checked and processed by CoIA admissions, you will receive a conditional admission and statement of understanding.
 Additional information about practical matters like housing, insurance and visa will be provided by email by team Student Support.

 Non-EU applicants will receive an invoice by email for tuition fees and additional fees that apply.
 EU applicants have to arrange the payment of tuition fees via Studielink.

 Non-EU only: After you have paid the fees as stated on the invoice and we have received the required documents for the visa application, team Student Support will apply for your student visa (MVV) and residence permit (VVR).
 You (or your agent) will be informed when your MVV is ready to be collected at the Dutch consulate or embassy in your country.

 After arrival in the Netherlands, we will welcome you to our University of Applied Sciences during the COIA introduction week which takes place before the start of your study programme.
 During these days CoIA will assist you with practical matters like municipality registration and residence permit and several social activities will be organized by CoIA and the student ambassadors.
+Apply now!

 Application deadline Bachelor programmes

 |Non-European (non-EEA) applicants*||1 May|